Structuring a Digital Marketing Plan for Restaurants

 The Clove Guide to Developing a Marketing Plan

 A detailed plan is a vital aspect of any marketing campaign.
-Unfortunately, many restaurants either don’t have a marketing plan or have one, but don’t have the time resource or knowledge to undertake the recommended activities effectively to ensure successful outcomes.
+Unfortunately, many restaurants either don’t have a marketing plan or have one but lack the time, resources, or knowledge to effectively implement the recommended activities to ensure successful outcomes.

 So as a business, how can you successfully create a digital marketing plan?

-A digital marketing plan is a document that states and shares the details for your digital marketing campaigns or actions.
-Among other things, it should detail your:
+A digital marketing plan is a document that outlines and communicates the details of your digital marketing campaigns or actions.
+It should include the following:

-• Strategies to achieve the goals at the digital level;
+• Strategies: Approaches to achieve the goals at the digital level

-It’s at this point that we would strongly advise engaging the advice and expertise of a marketing professional; however we also know that budgets can be limited.
-Therefore, the following step-by-step structure can be used to create a digital marketing plan.
+It’s at this point that we strongly advise seeking the advice and expertise of a marketing professional; however, we also understand that budgets can be limited.
+Therefore, the following step-by-step structure can help you create a digital marketing plan.

-Created in the 1990s, the SOSTAC® planning model, originally developed by PR Smith, is generally used by marketers across the world, as the framework of choice for different scales of business.
+Created in the 1990s, the SOSTAC® planning model, originally developed by PR Smith, is widely used by marketers around the world as the framework of choice for businesses of varying scales.
 It covers six key areas, which will be discussed in this post:

-• Situation Analysis – analysing where a business is now
+• Situation Analysis: Analyzing where the business is now

-• Objectives – identifying where a business would like to be
+• Objectives: Identifying where the business would like to be

-• Strategy – identifying and choosing the best methods to achieve these objectives
+• Strategy: Choosing the best methods to achieve these objectives

-• Tactics – the tools that will be used to ensure a business achieves the identified objectives
+• Tactics: The tools used to ensure the business achieves its objectives

-• Control – methods to determine if the objectives have been met, and if the marketing activities have been a success
+• Control: Methods to assess if objectives have been met and marketing activities have been successful

 Stage 1 - Situation Analysis

-Stage 1 of implementing this digital marketing planning framework is setting out a situation analysis.
-This should provide an overview of your business, who you are, what you do, and how you currently engage or perhaps trade online.
-A marketing audit of your current activities should form part of this analysis.
-Many companies fail to perform a situation analysis when creating digital marketing campaigns; and subsequently this can result in the creation of unrealistic objectives, or the use of tactics which are ineffective.
-By undertaking this analysis, a business can look to understand trends in the current market, their current customer base, the resources available within the company, and what competitors are doing.
+Stage 1 of implementing this digital marketing planning framework involves conducting a situation analysis.
+This should provide an overview of your business – who you are, what you do, and how you currently engage or trade online.
+A marketing audit of your existing activities should form part of this analysis.
+Many companies neglect this crucial step when creating digital marketing campaigns, which can lead to unrealistic objectives or the adoption of ineffective tactics.
+By performing a thorough analysis, a business can gain insight into market trends, understand its current customer base, assess available resources, and evaluate competitor activities.

-• At a basic level be prepared to look at who your customers currently are, how they are interacting with you online, the platforms that they prefer to use and their demographic breakdown.
+• At a basic level, be prepared to examine who your customers currently are, how they interact with you online, the platforms they prefer, and their demographic breakdown.

-• Carry out a SWOT Analysis – this is a useful framework that allows you to look at the strengths, weaknesses, opportunities, and weaknesses for your business and the market at large.
+• Carry out a SWOT Analysis: This useful framework allows you to evaluate the strengths, weaknesses, opportunities, and threats facing your business and the broader market.

-• Analyse your competitors – who are they?
-How do they compete?
-Is it on price point, the dishes they serve, customer service, reputation, concept – what are the key differentiators?
+• Analyse your competitors: Identify who they are and how they compete.
+Is it through price points, the dishes they serve, customer service, reputation, or concept?
+What are their key differentiators?

-• Identify your key digital channels – what is working well?
-What isn’t?
+• Identify your key digital channels: Assess what is working well and what isn’t.
 Is your website customer-oriented?
-How is the usability and browsing experience?
+How is its usability and browsing experience?
 Do you update your blog periodically?
-Where are you positioned in search engines?
+Where do you rank in search engines?
 What is your social media presence – are you even present?

 Stage 2 - Objectives

-The objectives stage is crucial as this is where you will set out your marketing plan goals based on the findings from the situation analysis.
-Everything you plan has to work towards meeting those objectives.
+The objectives stage is crucial, as this is where you establish your marketing plan goals based on the findings from the situation analysis.
+Everything you plan should work toward achieving these objectives.

-You can work on developing this part of your digital marketing plan with the SMART goals framework in mind.
-Therefore, any objective should be specific, measureable, achievable, relevant and timely.
-For example, at a social media level an objective may be to place your restaurant firmly in the forefront of the minds of the target audience, encourage engagement and subsequently reservations, by increasing your number of followers on Facebook by 1000 within 6 months.
+Developing this part of your digital marketing plan can benefit from using the SMART goals framework.
+Each objective should be specific, measurable, achievable, relevant, and timely.
+For example, at a social media level, an objective could be to firmly position your restaurant at the forefront of your target audience’s minds, encourage engagement, and drive reservations by increasing your Facebook followers by 1,000 within six months.

 Stage 3 - Strategy

-The strategy stage is where you need to define the best methods for achieving your aims and objectives; for example, if you wish to improve your website statistics and engage with your audience, we would advise to implement a content strategy.
-On the other hand, if a restaurant wishes to acquire new customers or retain regular diners, we would advise the implementation of a customer acquisition or customer retention strategy.
-Strategies should look at your target audience and their segmentation, personalisation, and communicating your unique value proposition to recognise a few elements.
+The strategy stage involves defining the best methods to achieve your aims and objectives.
+For example, if you want to improve website performance and audience engagement, implementing a content strategy is advisable.
+Conversely, if a restaurant seeks to acquire new customers or retain regular diners, a customer acquisition or retention strategy would be recommended.
+Effective strategies should consider elements such as audience segmentation, personalisation, and communicating your unique value proposition.

-Once the correct strategy to reach the objectives is in place, you can begin to decide on the best tactics to implement.
+Once the appropriate strategy to achieve the objectives is in place, you can begin deciding on the best tactics to implement.

 Step 4 - Tactics

-Tactics cover the specific tools of the digital mix that you plan to use to achieve the objectives of your digital marketing plan.
-Unfortunately, it is also usually the stage that many businesses jump to straight away.
-This can cause more harm than good, as you can easily waste money on per per click advertising, especially if you don’t have anyway to track whether your campaign is working, or whether you have received any return on your investment.
+Tactics refer to the specific tools within the digital mix that you plan to use to achieve the objectives of your digital marketing plan.
+Unfortunately, this is often the stage where many businesses jump in too quickly.
+This can cause more harm than good, as it’s easy to waste money on pay-per-click advertising, especially if you don’t have a way to track whether your campaign is working or if you’re receiving a return on your investment.

-To help achieve the objectives that you have identified above, it’s best to use the 7Ps of the Marketing Mix to focus on the key attributes to be considered.
-These could include, but are not limited to the following key areas:
+To help achieve the objectives you have identified above, it’s best to use the 7Ps of the Marketing Mix to focus on the key attributes to consider.
+These could include, but are not limited to, the following key areas:

-• Product – produce being used, quality, location, seasonality, positioning in the marketplace
+• Product: The produce being used, quality, location, seasonality, and positioning in the marketplace.

-• Pricequality, value proposition, customer perception, how much are people willing to pay for a dish?
+• Price: Quality, value proposition, customer perception, and how much people are willing to pay for a dish.

-• Place – location, destination vs passing trade, competition within the area
+• Place: Location, destination vs. passing trade, takeaway, and competition within the area.

-• Physical Evidence – ambience, concept, quality of produce, experience received, how do you want people to feel leaving your restaurant?
+• Physical Evidence: Ambience, concept, quality of produce, experience received, and how you want people to feel when leaving your restaurant.

-• Process – look at overall processes, management, customer service, reservation system, covers, turnover rate.
+• Process: Overall processes, management, customer service, reservation system, covers, and turnover rate.

-Most digital marketing campaigns will include involve integrating online tactics such as social media management and content creation, website development and search engine optimisation, pay per click, and email marketing, with offline activities.
+Most digital marketing campaigns will involve integrating online tactics such as social media management and content creation, website development and search engine optimisation, pay-per-click advertising, and email marketing, with offline activities.

 Step 5 - Actions

-The actions stage is where your digital marketing plan gets put into place.
-Many companies will create a schedule, or at least a timeline which indicates when certain tactics will be used and the duration that they will be used.
-This may take into consideration opening hours, specific events, and seasonality, to name a few.
+The actions stage is where your digital marketing plan is implemented.
+Many companies create a schedule or timeline indicating when specific tactics will be deployed and for how long.
+This may take into account factors such as opening hours, special events, and seasonality.

 Step 6 - Control

-As with most plans, the work doesn’t stop after you’ve designed and implemented your digital marketing strategy.
+As with most plans, the work doesn’t stop after designing and implementing your digital marketing strategy.
 The next step is one of the most important: analysing the results.
-Analytics is critical for successfully optimising digital marketing performance and spending, and key performance indicators should be set per tactic, to ensure that you can track on a weekly on monthly basis whether objectives are being met.
+Analytics is critical for successfully optimising digital marketing performance and spending.
+Key performance indicators should be set for each tactic to track on a weekly or monthly basis whether objectives are being met.

-If your plan has been created with knowledge, the control procedures should show whether the marketing campaign is working or not.
-Depending on the tactics that you have utilised, there are a variety of different tools that you can use to monitor your Key Performance Indicators including Google Analytics, Instagram and Facebook Insights.
-This data can then feed back into the previous stages to see if any procedures need improving.
+If your plan is created with sound knowledge, control procedures should indicate whether the marketing campaign is working effectively.
+Depending on the tactics utilised, a variety of tools can help monitor your Key Performance Indicators, including Google Analytics and Instagram and Facebook Insights.
+This data can then inform adjustments to improve procedures.

-This guide is here to provide an overview in terms of developing a digital marketing plan for your business.
-However, if you would like any further advice, please feel free to drop us a message and we’d love to have a chat to see how we can help.
+This guide provides an overview of how to develop a digital marketing plan for your business.
+If you need further advice, feel free to drop us a message.
+We’d love to chat and explore how we can assist you.

 Leave a Reply